The World Health Organisation* recommended that adults consume no more than an average of 25g of sugar per day as part of a balanced diet.

-Over time, a diet which contains excess sugar leads to weight gain, tooth decay, diabetes, an increase in inflammation in the gut, and the list of harmful conditions goes on.
-Our well-documented research unquestionably points to the fact that added sugar should be avoided at all costs.
+Over time, a diet which contains excess sugar can lead to weight gain, tooth decay, diabetes, an increase in inflammation in the gut, and the list of harmful conditions goes on.
+Research unquestionably points to the fact that reducing added sugar should is a strategy worth following.

 With a teaspoon holding approximately four grams, the WHO guidelines suggest no more than approximately six teaspoons a day.